apache/tvm/docs/dev/how_to/pytest_target_parametrization.rst

 Summary
 -------

-For any supported runtime, TVM should should produce numerically correct results.
+For any supported runtime, TVM should produce numerically correct results.
 Therefore, when writing unit tests that validate the numeric output, these unit tests should be run on all supported runtimes.
 Since this is a very common use case, TVM has helper